Home Cocktails Ordinary Drink Long Island Tea

 Common Mistake

-A common mistake is using too much cola, which can overpower the flavors of the spirits and make the drink overly sweet.
+A common mistake is using too much cola, which can mask the flavors of the spirits and make the drink overly sweet.

 Frequently Asked Questions